When Harry Met Barack: Obama Tells Prince About Life After White House

 He says he is now "obsessed with training the next generation of leaders," and that he is now transitioning into being a coach rather than a player.

-The Impact of Social Media
+The Impact Of Social Media

 Prince Harry notes that trolling, extremism, fake news, and cyberbullying have become major issues, and asks Obama whether there are things he wishes he had done on those issues.